catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 In this tutorial, you will learn how to deploy a highly available instance pair using VRRP.
-This tutorial is largely based on a `blog post`_ by Aaron O'Rosen with modifications appropriate for the Catalyst Cloud.
+This tutorial is largely based on a `blog post`_ by Aaron O'Rosen with modifications appropriate for the Sky TV.
 Networks and names have been kept largely compatible with the source material.
 Additional information about configuring ``allowed_address_pairs`` in Heat was sourced from this `post`_.